pydio/pydio-doc-admin-guide/4_connecting_your_storage/3_versioning_policies.md

 Versioning is provided out-of-the-box by Pydio Cells.
 In a few words, when versioning is turned on, everytime a user modifies a file, it creates a new version of this file that is then considered as the reference for this file.
 The old version is then stored in a technical data repository and eventually discarded depending on the pruning policies (more on this in the corresponding paragraph below).

-Please, note that versionning has a cost in terms of the amount of data that is stored in your various data stores and have to be correctly configured and monitored in order to avoid exponential use of data space.
+Please, note that versioning has a cost in terms of the amount of data that is stored in your various data stores and have to be correctly configured and monitored in order to avoid exponential use of data space.

 When defining a datasource, you can pick on of the available Versioning Policies to apply them to this datasource.